St Anton resort guide

 - Snowfall in St Anton is determined primarily by weather systems from the East – Siberia and beyond.
 It usually gets the snow before resorts in the Western Alps and local weather systems mean that St Anton is frequently inundated by the white stuff, while surrounding areas and resorts are green with envy!

-For novices, there are some good nursery areas but it is fair to say that for nervous skiers and those with only a few weeks’ experience, St Anton can be limiting.
+- For novices, there are some good nursery areas but it is fair to say that for nervous skiers and those with only a few weeks’ experience, St Anton can be limiting.
 The central ski area around the Galzig and Gampen lifts is busy and the ski home can be challenging as the snow can be heavy on the lower slopes and they tend to get crowded at the end of the day.
-However, there is no shame in taking one of the bubble lifts back down – Galzig, Nasserein or Rendl – having enjoyed a reasonable choice of blue runs higher up.
-In reality it is because there is such a wealth of red and black runs that the gentle blues can seem few and far between.
+However, there is no shame in taking one of the bubble lifts back down – Galzig, Nasserein or Rendl – having enjoyed a reasonable choice of blue runs higher up and perhaps a good lunch.
+In reality, it is because there is such a wealth of red and black runs that the gentle blues can seem few and far between.
 Many Austrians learn to become great skiers at St Anton so there is no reason why you should not.

-The Rendl gondola opened last year has been a huge step forward in integrating a great ski area that used to be the seasonnaires’ best kept secret.
+- The Rendl gondola has helped integrate a great ski area that used to be the seasonnaires’ best kept secret.
 Rendl has some nice blue runs for intermediates and a great place to sit in the sun at the Rendl Beach restaurant.

-For good skiers, St Anton offers some of the best off piste terrain and conditions anywhere in the world.
-Without a guide, you will barely scratch the surface so we recommend Piste to Powder for off piste guiding and for the ultimate off piste experience, heliskiing is also available.
+- For good skiers, St Anton offers some of the best off piste terrain and conditions anywhere in the world.
+Without a guide, you will barely scratch the surface so we recommend Piste to Powder or Exclusive Mountain Guiding for off piste guiding.
+For the ultimate off piste experience, heliskiing is also available.

 St Anton Village